 - Mold?
 We observed no mold on any of our samples!

 DAY 14: The high acidity sample is clear, and the meat is white colored and the same size as the day we started.

 DAY 14: The low acidity sample is cloudy.
 The meat got darker and expanded in size.
 There is a visible foam on the surface of the liquid and around the meat.

 RELATED: Do your kids want to learn more about dinosaurs in a fun way?
 Download a dinosaur shadow-matching printable to help them develop their visual sensory skills as they learn to distinguish between the shapes of various dinosaur silhouettes.

 Vinegar acts as a natural preservative.
 It is a strong acid in which very few bacteria can survive.
 A number of micro-organisms have the potential to make us sick.
 Our stomachs contain strong acids that are part of our digestive juices, but a scavenger stomach has even stronger acids, allowing them to eat food that we can’t.
 T-Rex was uniquely adapted to the diet it consumed, and so are we!

-To further explore these concepts, research the work of gastroentologists, scientists who specializes in digestion system and it’s disorders.
+To further explore these concepts, research the work of gastroentologists, scientists who specialize in human digestion system and its disorders.

 DANGER: When you are done with the experiment, throw it away!!!!
 Don’t reuse the containers!
 Don’t open the lid!
 Rot is so dangerous; you can get poisoned just by smelling it!
 Stay safe!